 The Pro-Green Project received support from the Maroun Semaan Faculty of Engineering and Architecture at the American University of Beirut.
 It is still receiving support as a program.

 The Pro-Green Project also received support from the Munib and Angela Masri Institute of Energy and Natural Resources at the American University of Beirut.
 It is still receiving support as a program.

 Pro-Green Program Director - Dr. Nesreen Ghaddar

-Nesreen Ghaddar is Qatar Chair of Energy Studies, and professor of mechanical engineering at the American University of Beirut.
-She is also the Director of the Munib and Angela Masri Institute of Energy and Natural Resources at AUB.
-She joined the University in 1991, and subsequently served as Chair of the Mechanical Engineering Department (2001-2007), coordinator of the Chemical Engineering program and Acting Associate Provost (2008-09), before being appointed Associate Provost in 2009.
+Nesreen Ghaddar is Qatar Chair of Energy Studies, Director of the Munib and Angela Masri Institute of Energy and Natural Resources, and professor of mechanical engineering at the American University of Beirut.
+She joined the University in 1991 and subsequently served as Chair of the Mechanical Engineering Department (2001-2007), coordinator of the Chemical Engineering program, and Acting Associate Provost (2008-09) before being appointed Associate Provost in 2009.
 Dr. Ghaddar’s first academic appointment was as an assistant professor at Kuwait University (1985-90).
-She obtained her BE (1980) from Kuwait University; and her Master’s (1982) and PhD (1985) in Mechanical Engineering from the Massachusetts Institute of Technology.
+She obtained her BE (1980) from Kuwait University; Master’s (1982), and PhD (1985) in Mechanical Engineering from the Massachusetts Institute of Technology.

 Dr. Ghaddar is a founding member of the Energy Research Group (ERG), a multi-disciplinary grouping of scholars conducting basic and applied energy research for sustainability in Lebanon and the region.
 She served as ERG coordinator for four years, from 2000 to 2004.
 She also played an instrumental role in developing the Faculty of Engineering and Architecture’s Master’s program in Applied Energy in collaboration with European universities, as well as the new BS/BE in Chemical Engineering, which began in 2009-10.